thevaleriemack/ambo/README.md

-# Ambo
+# Dephi
-Borrow and Lend Crypto on Ambo
+Borrow and Lend Crypto with Dephi

 Don't let your assets sit idle!
-Ambo allows you to earn money from holding crypto, and borrow funds whenever you need.
+Dephi allows you to earn money from holding crypto, and borrow funds whenever you need.

 # About
-This repository is home to the Ambo web application--a dApp that allows users to borrow and lend their crypto assets with the Compound Finance MoneyMarket.
+This repository is home to the Dephi web application--a dApp that allows users to borrow and lend their crypto assets with the Compound Finance MoneyMarket.

 ### TOC:
 [Usage](#usage)